jdfung/MyVaccine/README.md

     Deploy the application to the Apache Tomcat Server Access the application through a web browser

 If you have any questions or issues with the application, please don't hesitate to raise an issue in the Github repository.
-We hope you find our Java-based Vaccination Scheduling Web Application useful!
+We hope you find our Web Application useful!